 First step: try the superpowered command console

-After installation of the SkookumScript UE4 Plugin, you can immediately start using the SkookumIDE Workbench as a powerful command console that allows you to query and manipulate just about anything you like.
+Now that you have figured out how to launch the SkookumIDE, you can immediately start using its Workbench as a powerful command console that allows you to query and manipulate just about anything you like.
 The SkookumScript UE4 Plugin is deeply integrated into the Unreal Engine.
 Right out of the box, thousands of classes, structs, methods and member variables are at your fingertips to make awesome things happen.

 Using the SkookumIDE as a command console does not require your project to use SkookumScript for gameplay scripting.
 The command console will work with any UE4 project whether just starting a project, midway through or in the final phase!